-The East Asia Institute (EAI) hosted an online seminar on “Post-Corona Order in the Asia-Pacific” as the second online event of the New World Order after COVID-19 series.
+The East Asia Institute (EAI) hosted an online seminar on “Post-Corona Order in the Asia-Pacific” as the second online event of the COVID-19 and the New World Order series.
 The seminar hosted Professor T.J.
 Pempel (University of California at Berkeley), Professor G. John Ikenberry (Princeton University), Professor Evelyn Goh (Australian National University), Professor Chaesung Chung (Seoul National University; Chair, National Security Research Center, EAI), as speakers, and the session was moderated by Professor Sook Jong Lee (Sungkyunkwan University; Senior Fellow, EAI).
 The participants discussed a range of topics including the COVID-19 crisis and U.S.-China strategic competition, post-election U.S. leadership, and middle power role and strategies.

 Date & Time: June 19, 2020 (Friday), 9:00 - 10:40 KST

 Speakers: T.J.
 Pempel (Jack M. Forcey Professor of Political Science, University of California, Berkeley)

 G. John Ikenberry (Albert G. Milbank Professor of Politics and International Affairs, Princeton University)

 Evelyn Goh (Shedden Professor of Strategic Policy Studies, Australian National University)

 Chaesung Chun (Chair, National Security Research Center, EAI; Professor, Seoul National University)

 Moderator: Sook Jong Lee (Senior Fellow, EAI; Professor, Sungkyunkwan University)